Ingen10/opendaq-fw/doc/serial-protocol.rst

 0       CRC16H
 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      42
-3       number of bytes     2
+3       number of bytes     4
-4       count               0:65535         Number of edges actually detected
+4       count               0:2^32         Number of counted edges (Int32)
 ======= =================== ==============  ====================================================

 EEPROMWRITE